GetSetAbhi/High-Level-System-Design/common_points/README.md

 * **Video Transcoding and Adaptive Bit Rate Streaming** - This is applicable in both the design youtube and design a live streaming service (Twitch)

-# capacity estimates
+# Capacity estimates

 Assume 10M DAU, 10 actions/day → 100M requests/day → ~1K QPS average, ~5K peak.
 At ~100 GB/day append-only data, this fits a sharded relational DB or write-optimized NoSQL with caching.
 The key challenge is throughput, not storage.

 1kb per event is the safe size for payload one can assume.
 1kb per event combined with 1000 QPS translates to 1MB per second which then becomes 100GB per day assuming 100000 seconds per day

-Peak QPS = 2x5 QPS calculated
+Peak QPS = 2-5 x QPS calculated

 By pareto principle assume that 20% of the QPS are WRITES and 80% of QPS are reads